The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

 A water filter is essentially a strainer with microscopic pores that removes sediment, microplastics, and microbes such as bacteria and protozoa from water.
 The smaller a water filter’s pore size, the more matter it will remove from the water.
 When choosing the best water filter for trail running, you’ll want to select one with a pore size of either 0.1 or 0.2 micrometers.

-Because viruses are so tiny, they can move through a filter and must be deactivated by either chemicals or UV light.
 Eventually, a water filter’s pores will become clogged, and the filter will need to be cleaned or replaced.
-We found the best water filter for trail runners is the Katadyn BeFree 0.6L because of its light weight and ease of use, and we also loved the HydraPak 42mm Filter Cap.
+Our testers’ favorite water filter for trail runners is the Katadyn BeFree 0.6L because of its low weight and ease of use.
+The HydraPak 42mm Filter Cap came in with a close second.

+Because viruses are so tiny, they can move through most filters and must be deactivated by chemicals, UV light, or fancy filters too heavy for our list.
 Water purification systems must meet federal standards for the inactivation of all three classes of microbes: protozoa, bacteria, and viruses.
 The SteriPen Ultralight UV Water Purifier uses ultraviolet light to purify water.
 Chemical purification methods, such as iodine, chlorine, or chlorine dioxide, are also common.

 Water Filter Pore Size